raniazaki/Automation/README.md

 ##Prerequisit:

-before using this code you should install:
+before using this code you should download:

 1-robot framework
 2-selenium libraries